triton-inference-server/tensorrtllm_backend/inflight_batcher_llm/README.md

 [INFO] Total Latency: 11099.243 ms
 ```

-### Identity test
+### benchmark core model

-Identity test script sends requests directly to deployed tensorrt_llm model, the identity test latency indicates the inference latency of TensorRT-LLM, not including the pre/post-processing latency which is usually handled by a third-party library such as HuggingFace.
+benchmark_core_model script sends requests directly to deployed tensorrt_llm model, the benchmark core model latency indicates the inference latency of TensorRT-LLM, not including the pre/post-processing latency which is usually handled by a third-party library such as HuggingFace.

-Identity test can generate traffic from 2 sources.
+benchmark_core_model can generate traffic from 2 sources.
 1 - dataset (json file containning prompts and optional responses)
 2 - token normal distribution (user specified input, output seqlen)